pattonsgirl/Fall2021-CEG2350/LabOutlines.md

 - run the script "normally" and kill via PID
 - run the script with bg and kill via job ID
 - run in screen
-- modified marco / polo - playing with where scripts run (in subshell) - bring it to current shell
 - EC is create and solve a merge conflict

 # Lab 05